iwang2/GC1/README.md

 - **`plot`** must check/modify the z-buffer
 - **`draw_line`** must compute z-values
 - **`scanline`** must compute z-values

-### Phong Reflection Model
-Mlodels real world reflections by breaking them into 3 parts.
-- Ambient, Diffuse, spectacular

-I = ambient + diffuse + specular
-I: color, normalization
-- diffuse and specular are point light

-### Ambient Light
-A: Ambient Light (0->255)
-K<sub>a</sub>: constatnt of ambient reflection(0->1)
-Ambient = AK<sub>a</sub>

-### Diffuse Reflection
-Relfection of a point ight source.
-Reflected evenly in all directions.
-Things that have a matte/dull finish.

 ---
 # 4.17.18 - Filling in Triangles